darkghost688/6360finalpfoject/README.md

 # Final Project

 ## Final Project by zhiwen zhong
-*  FINAL Project: "Welcome to the Desert of the Real"
+*  FINAL Project: "Organize Biological Data through the model built project"
 *
 We have spent the semester learning:
 * the philosophy of data science and linux